Charles Mayne Young: Career

 Following his first performance in Liverpool on 20 September 1798, one review stated, 'A young man (whose name we understand is Green [Young]) appeared for the first time in public last night at our theatre, in the part of Young Norval.
 He was received with great applause, and acquitted himself in a manner highly credible'.

 He was so successful, that the same winter he played lead at Manchester, and returned to fill the like position at Liverpool the following summer, from 1800 to 1802.

 Young made his London debut as Hamlet at the Haymarket on 22 June 1807.
 He joined the Covent Garden Company in 1810, as second to John Kemble, and led when he was absent.

 Washington Irving wrote, "I am delighted with Young, who acts with great judgment, discrimination and feeling, I think him much the best actor at present on the English stage.
 His Hamlet is a very fine performance, as is likewise his Stranger, Pierre, Chamont, etc."

+He features as a spectator in George Hayter's epic history painting The Trial of Queen Caroline.